3willows/asyncJsNotes/README.md

 ## AIM:

-Practise different forms of JS Async syntax by implementing a coin flip game.

--[ ] Callbacks with 1 parameter
--[ ] Callbacks with 2 parameters (error, result)
--[ ] Callbacks with 3 parameters (error, result, next)
--[ ] Promises
--[ ] Async await
--[ ] Axios

-## RULES OF THE GAME:
+Implement a coin flip game to pracise Javascript asynchronous programming

+## GAME TO BE IMPLEMENTED

 Flip a coin.
 If the coin lands on "heads", keep flipping.
-IF the coin lands on tails, end.
+End on the first "tails"

+## IMPLEMENTATINOS SO FAR

+- [x] Callbacks with 1 parameter
+- [x] Callbacks with 2 parameters (error, result)
+- [x] Callbacks with 3 parameters (error, result, next)
+- [x] Promises
+- [ ] Async await
+- [ ] Axios